 Because dental implants require one or more surgical procedures, you must have a thorough evaluation to prepare for the process, including a:

 - Comprehensive dental exam.
-You may have dental X-rays taken and models made of your teeth and mouth.
+You may have dental X-rays and 3D images taken, and have models made of your teeth and jaw.

 What you can expect

 Dental implant surgery is usually an outpatient surgery performed in stages, with healing time between procedures.
 The process of placing a dental implant involves multiple steps, including: